Preble's meadow jumping mouse: Description

 The mouse is around nine inches long, 60% of which is the tail, and can jump in bounds of four feet when threatened.
 It usually travels slowly.
 It swims and climbs grass stems.
 It has long hind legs and a long, slender, scaly tail that it uses to communicate by making drumming noises.
 It also communicates using clucks and chirps.

 The mice are born without hair (naked) and live nearly two years.
-They hibernate an estimated 7-8 months - from September or October through late May or early June - building themselves a soft vegetation nest, typically at a location with a northerly aspect.
+They hibernate an estimated 7–8 months - from September or October through late May or early June - building themselves a soft vegetation nest, typically at a location with a northerly aspect.
 The Colorado breeding season is believed to be June through August, with two litters - in July and August - but there are records of three litters in a season.
 The average litter size is five, but can range from two to eight.

 Meadow jumping mice like to eat mostly plants, insects, spiders, and slugs.

+Health

+In June 1998, a preble's meadow jumping mouse was found with a case of Myiasis.
+The mouse had been parasitized by five grey flesh flies.
+It is the first report of grey flesh fly Myiasis from the natural wildlife of Colorado.